mc Assetpilot

 2) Define types of parameters

 The next step in creating a financial model is to create the parameters you will need.
 Each parameter you create must have a unique name.
 The type, parameter group, and unit are also mandatory.
-You only add specific values to each parameter at a later stage when you create forecasts.
-See Forecasts.
+You only add specific values to each parameter at a later stage when you create financial forecasts.
+See Financial forecasts.

 Learn more about the different parameter types you can choose from